MichaelLangbein/tdl2/backend/data/wiki/math/probability.md

     $$ \probFunct[A | B] = \frac{\probFunct[A \intersection B]}{\probFunct[B]}$$
 \end{definition}

-As a nice little exercise, we prove the formula for the conditional probability of the \emph{complement} of $B$.
+As a nice little exercise, we prove the formula for the conditional probability of the *complement* of $B$.

 \begin{proof}
     $$ \probFunct[A | \overline{B}] = $$